kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 ##### Chapter 8 Frequency
 **Cauchy's Principle of the argument**: we take some contour $\Gamma_s$ and apply some mapping (rational function).
 As s travels around our contour, the complex numbers G(s) can be visualized $\Gamma_g$. by taking the angle relative to the zeroes of G, we can plot the change of phase using just $\Gamma_g$.
-- the number of times $\Gamma_g$ encircles the origin counter-clockwise is proportional to the number of poles and zeroes inside $\Gamma_s$
+- the number of times $\Gamma_g$ encircles the origin counter-clockwise is proportional to the number of poles and zeroes inside $\Gamma_s$: poles - zeroes
+- **Nyquist Contour** is $\Gamma_s$ whose radius goes to infinity, so the entire right half plane, where we indent around any poles on the contour to exclude them
+- **Nyquist Plot** of G is $\Gamma_G$ for the nyquist contour
+  - G will have no poles on $\Gamma_s$ iff G has no poles on imag axis and G is proper
+- *we don't care about zeroes, we're not counting encirclements*
+- **Nyquist stability criterion**: assume P, C are proper, PC strictly proper, no unstable pole zero cancellation, `K != 0`, then if the feedback system is I.O. stable (every transfer function is BIBO stable) then the transfer
+- phase margin is how much rotation a nyquist plot can handle before changing the number of encirclements of -1/K
+- gain margin what value K can be increased to until the number of encirclements of -1/K changes
+- **stability margin** is the minimum distance from -1/K to the Nyquist Plot

 - **margins** tell us how much uncertainty in our approximated model can tolerate, which we use **Nyqust** plots to understand
   - **gain margin** is determined from $P(s) \times \delta P(s)$, with frequency response, and observing that the magnitude of our uncertainty $\delta P$ multiplies gain of the plant